 - Bring the water to a boil then cover with a lid.
 Turn the heat down to low.
 Leave to simmer for 12-15 minutes.

-- Then move the wok from the heat.
+- Remove the wok/skillet from the heat.
 Let it rest for a further 5 minutes.

-- While the rice is resting, heat up 1 teaspoon of oil in a frying pan.
-Place in marinated prawns.
+- While the rice is resting, heat up 1 teaspoon of oil in a skillet.
+Place in marinated shrimp.
 Cook both sides until they curl up tight (It should take very short time).

 - Sprinkle salt and sesame oil over the rice.
-Stir in the fried prawns.
+Stir in the fried shrimp.
 Serve immediately.

 NOTES